-Flood Zone Data Source(s) FEM FRAMS Balbriggan is a coastal town in the north of the county It is a long- established area and fairly well developed.
-The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
+Flood Zone Data Source(s) FEM FRAMS The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
 The Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (EMRSES) is a strategic plan to support implementation of the NPF and NDP, with the approach guided by sixteen Regional Policy Objectives (RPOs).
 Criteria 1 Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
 The development within the DMA forms a central part of the policy within the RSES guided by the Dublin Metropolitan Area Strategic Plan (MASP), with Swords listed as a Key Town and areas classified as Dublin City and Suburbs, this includes Blanchardstown, Baldoyle, Sutton, Howth, Belcamp, Balgriffin, Santry, Charlestown, and Meakestown.
 Development within the Core Area will continue to become more self- sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
 Development within Fingal is consistent with RSES and MASP.
-Balbriggan forms part of the Core Area within the Settlement Hierarchy of the EMRA

-Regional Spatial and Economic Strategy.
+Balbriggan forms part of the Core Area within the Settlement Hierarchy of the EMRA Regional Spatial and Economic Strategy.
 Balbriggan is the largest of the Self-Sustaining Towns in the Core Area.
-The existing zoning remains compatible with the long-established use and existing residential developments.

 Balbriggan has developed as a major residential town with a young and expanding population of 20,000 which has more than doubled over the past 20 years.
 Major infrastructural projects involving upgrades to the water supply, foul drainage and roads infrastructure have been carried out throughout the town and its environs.
-Criteria 2 Balbriggan is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities.
+Balbriggan is essential to provide viable housing alternatives to housing in the open countryside with the level of growth managed through the Core Strategy and the Local Area Plan process, providing opportunities for the establishment of sustainable rural communities.
 The town is essential as a local driver to provide a range of functions for their resident population and their surrounding catchments including housing, employment, services and retail and leisure opportunities.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable of the urban settlement and in particular: • Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement. • Comprises significant previously developed and / or under-utilised lands. • Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth.
+Criteria 2 The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable of the urban settlement and in particular: Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement. • Comprises significant previously developed and / or under-utilised lands. • Is within or adjoining the core of an established or designated urban settlement. • Will be essential in achieving compact and sustainable urban growth. • There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
-Criteria 3 It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
-Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
+Criteria 3 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.